ThePacielloGroup/cupper/content/patterns/API/server.md

 ### Process

-Custom `process` functions receive a `file` object plus a set of FilePond callback methods to return control to FilePond.
+Custom `process` function receives a `file` object plus a set of FilePond callback methods to return control to FilePond.
+The `file` parameter contains the native file object and access to it is restricted in the `process` function to prevent setting properties or running functions that would would contradict or interfere with the current processing of the file.

 ```js
 const handler = (fieldName, file, metadata, load, error, progress, abort) => {